metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 Returns 600 on the sample data.

-To combine mandatory and optional conditions:
+To combine mandatory and optional conditions, group the conditions using parentheses:

 ```
 SumIf([Payment], ([Plan] = "Basic" OR [Plan] = "Business") AND month([Date Received]) = 10)